burakkagann/numpy-to-genAI/content/Module_02_geometry_mathematics/2.1_basic_shapes_primitives/2.1.4_stars/stars/README.rst

    :align: center
    :alt: White dots randomly scattered on a black background representing stars

-   Output: A star field with 150 randomly placed white pixels on a 400x400 black canvas.
+   A star field with 150 randomly placed white pixels on a 400x400 black canvas.
 Each star occupies exactly one pixel.

 .. tip::